 As french doors were first introduced during the French Renaissance in the 17th century, the style has become known for being rather ornate, which you might think might not work well with hardwood.
-However, the combination of naturally beautiful solid wood, and the heavily stylised glass frames of many internal french doors will really help your home stand out.
+However, the combination of naturally beautiful solid wood, and the heavily stylised glass frames of many internal french doors, as seen in our Worthing hardwood French doors, will really help your home stand out.

 The primary benefit of engineered oak, besides the cheaper price, is the fact that it won’t age visibly over time like solid oak and won’t require half as much maintenance.
 All hardwoods, however, are thermally secure, strong and wonderful at keeping out unwanted noise.